mosip/documentation/docs/administration.md

 To view the list of centers,
 1. Click Resources-> Center
 2. For a detailed view, click on a particular center name.
-This detailed view shows all the details of a registration center in all the country configured languages.
+This detailed view shows all the details of a registration center in the logged in language.
 3. To apply a filter, click **Filter**.
 The administrator can filter the list of registration centers based on parameters like *Center name, Center type, Status, Location hierarchy (all location levels)*.

 ![](_images/admin-view-center-filter.png)

-* The admin portal allows an admin to view the list of all registration centers available in the jurisdiction of his/her administrative zone.
-The system does not fetch the details of decommissioned registration centers but only active and inactive centers.
+* The system does not fetch the details of decommissioned registration centers but only active and inactive centers.
-* Admin portal UI shows the list of registration centers in only the country configured primary language.
-* If the admin user does not find the center, they can check the *Center not available in other language*.
-Using this option, they can clone the information available, otherwise they can create their own center.
+* If the admin does not find a center, they can click the *Center not available in logged in language* button.
+Clicking on this button, displays the list of centers that are already created in other languages.
+On selecting a particular center, the information will be auto-populated data in the Create page and be made available to the admin to modify language specific fields to create a center in the current logged in language.

 **Create Center**